Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 The program relies on the use of at least 1 lock-in to measure the VSM's signal, for best results use a second lock-in to record a reference signal from a potentiometer connected to the motor.
 To determine the position of the data points correctly the program requires that the position be recorded simultaneously with the signal, this can be accomplished by using a 1Hz low pass filter on the reference signal and recording this voltage.
 This voltage should then be calibrated with the motor's position, the program has 2 config options for these calibration parameters (y=a*x+b).
+Optionally it is possible to make this reference dimensionless by dividing it by the voltage across applied to the potentiometer.
+Note that in this case the parameters 'a' and 'b' should be calculated using the dimensionless reference as well.

 ## How does it work?
 Open the coilprofile.py file and edit the config options.
 See also the overview of options below.